YottaDB/YDBDoc/MessageRecovery/errors.rst

 BADSYIPARAM
 ------------

-BADSYIPARAM, xxxx is not a legal parameter to $ZGETSYI()
+BADSYIPARAM, xxxx is not a legal parameter for $ZGETSYI()

 Run Time Error: This indicates that the argument xxxx for $ZGETSYI() is not a valid keyword.